ShadowFlade/slider/README.md

 ## Demo page

 You can find demo page in `ts-src/demoPage/` .
 You can play around with it to find the setup that suits you best. //TODO insdert a pic of demopage.

+## P.S.

+First test initialization can take about 20-25 seconds.